vilmibm/vilmibm/README.md

 this readme regenerates once a day with a new randomized sonnet cut up from a bunch of project gutenberg books.
 _please do let me know if it produces anything objectionable_

-## Thu 15 Apr 2021 03:45:01 PM CDT
+## Fri 16 Apr 2021 03:45:01 PM CDT

-    In seeking the door, I turned an angle afore she comes, to--’ At this moment Five without convulsions and vehement struggle
-    from lofty to still more lofty flights his oratory ascended

-    and the tiny wounds seem not to have healed and therefore nothing that imagination could suggest she remembered what she had herself endured on a similar occasion which I at last reveal unto you thus
+    41 POMFRET CENTRE, CONN
+    which do not thrive well north of Philadelphia
+    A long dispute followed this declaration
+    with a drawling and sanctified tone

+    and which unless first eaten by the mare and many of the circumstances of the preceding day and was off before he had risen in the morning which is the first Celestial Sign

+    Let's forget about all that old stuff
+    Godalming and Morris hurried off in a cab however drear The fate awaiting thee
-    and that when the sailors sleep on the deck
+    and when the sexton lock the gate we shall remain
-    I handed to him the sealed letter which Mr
-    A little piece please
-    Woodhouse From a photograph by Miss Johnston--Mrs

-    it's listening to you mumble
-    Stay till he comes, reader
+    they at length arrived
+    She stood looking at us without a stir